YanFDU/Calcium_Imaging_analysis_pipeline/README.md

 Recommended Workflow
 1. Run "Bleach_correction.exe"
 2. Run "Suite2P_PyQt5_GUI.exe"
-3. MatLab plots （copy this folder to "C:\", scripts will be automatically copied to your new folder that you set up in step 2.
-Use MatLab to open the folder and run the scripts you want.）
+3. MatLab plots （copy this folder to "C:\ ", scripts will be automatically copied to your new folder that you set up in step 2.
+Use MatLab to open the folder and run the scripts.）

 This tool is provided for research use.